Alternatives to Google Search

 Google results without the tracking

-- Anonymous view feature for viewing pages through a VPN-like proxy
+- ✔️ Anonymous view feature loads pages through a VPN-like proxy

-- Option to choose from three map providers (Google, Bing and Mapquest)
+- ✔️ Can use three map providers (Google, Bing and Mapquest)

 Index is based on: Google